Jilpadalia/Interactive-OSPF-Algorithm-Visualization-and-Shortest-Path-Simulation-Using-Dijkstra-s-Algorithm/README.md

-Here's a comprehensive `README.md` file for your project:

----

 # Interactive OSPF Algorithm Visualization and Shortest Path Simulation

 This project implements an interactive **OSPF (Open Shortest Path First) algorithm visualization tool** using Python and Pygame.
 It allows users to create custom graphs, representing network nodes and connections, and calculates the shortest path between nodes using **Dijkstra's Algorithm**.
 The tool visually displays the graph, highlights the optimal paths, and dynamically generates routing tables.